How Long Does Withdrawal From Seroquel Last? | AspenRidge

 Seroquel is a prescription medication that is commonly used to treat various mood disorders such as depression.
-While it’s intended for short-term use, individuals can develop a dependency to the medication over time.
+While it’s intended for short-term use, individuals can develop a dependency on the medication over time.
 With the onset of Seroquel abuse or addiction, a host of health risks can arise.
 For those seeking to safely stop Seroquel use they may wonder about the process.
-How long does withdrawal from Seroquel last and are there drastic health concerns to consider?
+How long does withdrawal from Seroquel last, and are there drastic health concerns to consider?

 If you or someone you know is experiencing any of these symptoms, you should seek help and treatment.